Yuta Sugiura betting profile: Sony Open in Hawaii - PGA TOUR

 Sugiura's advanced stats and rankings

-- In terms of Strokes Gained: Approach the Green in his past five starts, Sugiura sported a 0.015 mark, showing slight improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green in his past five starts, Sugiura managed a slight positive mark of 0.015.

-- Around the greens, Sugiura delivered a -0.327 Strokes Gained: Around-the-Green mark in his past five tournaments, highlighting an area for improvement in his short game.
+- Around the greens, Sugiura struggled with a -0.327 Strokes Gained: Around-the-Green average in his past five tournaments.

+- On the greens, Sugiura delivered a -0.177 Strokes Gained: Putting mark in his past five starts.

 All stats in this article are accurate for Sugiura as of the start of the Sony Open in Hawaii.